The Hub’s mission is to help independent life-long learners have the best of both worlds: customization and community.

 As I've grown into adulthood, I've spent quite a few years helping younger people more broadly, by arranging in-person activities for a homeschool group, mentoring teens, and co-facilitating weekly Project World School online meet-ups for tweens and teens.
 I also worked in a conventional school in the U.K, where I figured out that, yeah, I absolutely want to work in a learning environment, but without the confines of conventional education—who woulda thought ten years of home/world-schooling would lead me to that decision?

-Quin is a co-facilitator for The Hub's micro-academy for ages 12 to 15.
+Quin is a co-facilitator for The Hub's micro-academy cohort for teens.
+You can get a sense of her vibe in this short video.

 I come from a very typical U.S. education background: graduating from public school, going to university, and working as a public school teacher.
 During that time, I also had a few atypical experiences that helped shape my ideas and passion about learning and life.
 The first was moving to Saudi Arabia when I was a young teen, which opened up my mind to the world beyond my community and introduced me to a love of different cultures and ways of life.
 Later, during university, I lived and studied in Zimbabwe on an exchange with the University of Zimbabwe, and worked with homeless children there.